-I’m so excited to share with y’all today a fun and easy DIY Rustic Photo Display using barnwood made into a picture frame!
+I’m so excited to share with y’all today a fun and easy DIY rustic picture frame from repurposed barnwood!

 I’m sharing today one of two projects I made out of the remaining barnwood left from the DIY Farmhouse Shelves.
-If you’re like “I have a no idea what you’re talking about”, that’s ok!!
-I don’t work particularly fast so it was quite a while ago.
+If you’re like, “I have no idea what you’re talking about,” that’s ok!!
+I don’t work particularly fast, so it was quite a while ago.
 Let me refresh your memory…

 First, we found the mother load of barnwood at a warehouse so close to our home a few months ago.

 staring at its beauty deciding we couldn’t actually leave layers of dust, dirt, and debris on it for “charm”, we figured out how to restore the barnwood to its rustic beauty.